Mushroom Ketchup

 Step 1

-Clean your mushrooms and dab them dry to remove any extra water, then roughly chop them and put into your mashing pot.
+Clean your mushrooms and dab them dry to remove any extra water, then roughly chop them and put them into your mashing pot.
 Mash the hell out of them until they have all broken completely open, then add a couple of bay leaves if you choose to use them.

 Step 2